philipdavey/vhdl_portfolio/AES/READ_ME.md

 #### Inverse Main Round:

-The Inverse Main Round uses the inverse of the transformations in the Encryption process and uses the following operations:
+The Inverse Main Round uses the inverse of the transformations in the Encryption process.
+These operations are also used in the following order:

+- Inverse Shift Rows
 - Inverse Sub Bytes
-- Inverse Shift Rows
+- Add Round Key
 - Inverse Mix Columns
-- Add Round Key

 #### Inverse Final Round: